Colour modes and systems

-When printing we primarily use 4 colours, cyan, magenta, yellow and black (CMYK) to reproduce colour images.
+In printing, we primarily use 4 colours: cyan, magenta, yellow, and black (CMYK) to reproduce colour images.
 These 4 colours can be overlaid to produce a range of different colours.
-On other occasions, especially when printing business stationery, for instance, we can use spot colours and we usually use the Pantone system for this.
-This system uses a selection of pre-mixed inks to create the desired colours.
+Sometimes, for example when printing business stationery, we print using spot colours.
+These are pre-mixed inks which match the Pantone colour system.

 CMYK RGB Pantone